Stock representation on the online catalogue

 The Department has retained almost nothing related directly to the early days of research and studying Genetics at Cambridge, so information has to be gleaned from less direct sources, such as reprints.

 The material held in the University Library regarding this Department almost certainly represents everything still in existence.
 As there is no requirement to keep and deposit department archives, coverage is patchy.
-Most items [but not all] are represented on Janus, the UL Archive online catalogue, and are NOT on Newton.
-Please contact the University Archives firstname.lastname@example.org regarding scope of, and access to, items located there.
+Some items may be represented on Janus, the UL Archive online catalogue, and NOT yet searchable via iDiscover.
+Please contact the University Archives email@example.com regarding scope of, and access to, items located there.

 Postal address: Department of Genetics, University of Cambridge, Downing Street, Cambridge CB2 3EA